 - 4.9..
 There were 36 responses to Article 23D Decision Consultation.
 All respondents supported the Authority's proposal to use its Article 23D power to intervene for the 6 LIBOR Versions.
 Some respondents expressed different views on the proposed methodology.
 The Authority has taken into account all responses received to the Consultation.
 As a result, the Authority has decided to impose changes in relation to each of the 6 LIBOR Versions as set out in paragraph 1.1 and Annex 1 of this Notice.
 The Authority notes that the changes imposed in relation to the methodology for each of the 3 Japanese yen LIBOR Versions are adjusted from the proposals in the Article 23D Decision Consultation to account for day count differences between yen LIBOR and TORF.
 The Authority does not consider there are grounds to make other changes to the proposal in Article 23D Decision Consultation. - 4.10..
-The Authority will give IBA the Article 23D(2) Notice on 1 January 2022 in accordance with Articles 23D (2) and (7).
-The Notice will take effect immediately after it is given to IBA in line with paragraph 6.2 of this Notice, and after the Article 23A Designation Notice takes effect.
+The Authority gives IBA this Article 23D(2) Notice in accordance with Articles 23D (2) and (7).
+The Notice takes effect immediately after it is given to IBA in line with paragraph 6.1 of this Notice, and after the Article 23A Designation Notice takes effect.